cuchaz/jfxgl/CONTRIBUTING.md

 the JFXGL patch.
 Frankly, I'm too lazy to do that, and it would make the patch much bigger anyway.
 We won't actually need those classes anymore, so who cares if they no longer compile.

-Now, we can recompile JFXGL and all the compiler errors should be gone.
+Now, we can recompile JFXGL and all the compiler errors for JFXGL should be gone.

 **Congratulation!
 You should have a working JFXGL build environment now!**